impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 These Ruby versions were taken from [the official Ruby release list](https://web.archive.org/web/20221006111802/https://www.ruby-lang.org/en/downloads/releases/){:target="_blank" rel="noopener"}.
 I figured this looked like a fairly exhaustive list of all the various formats that Ruby uses for its version numbers.

-I then ran the following command in my `bash` terminal:
+I then ran the following command in my Bash terminal:

 ```
 $ sed 'h; s/[+-]/./g;' bar